Xochicoatlán

 Xochicoatlán is a town and one of the 84 municipalities of Hidalgo, in central-eastern Mexico.
 The municipality covers an area of 159.3 km2.

 As of 2020, the municipality had a total population of 7,015.

 Toponymy

-The word Xochicoatlán comes from Náhuatl Xóchitl 'flower' and cuauhtl 'tree'; so its meaning is "Place of the viper flower".
+The word Xochicoatlán comes from the Nahuatl Xóchitl 'flower' and cuauhtl 'tree'; so its meaning is "Place of the viper flower".

 Geography

 Terrain and hydrology

 Xochicoatlánis located within the province of Sierra Madre Oriental, within the Carso Huasteco subprovince.
 Its terrain is mountainous or hilly uplands (70.0%) and plateaux (30.0%).